 How much is Kindle Unlimited?

-After a 30-day free trial, you can expect to pay $9.99 per month for Kindle Unlimited.
-Right now, you can also purchase your Kindle with the option to receive three months of free Kindle Unlimited.
+After a 30-day free trial, expect to pay $9.99 per month for Kindle Unlimited.
+Right now, you can also purchase a Kindle with the option to receive three months of free Kindle Unlimited.

 How do you buy books on Kindle?

-On your Kindle home screen, tap on the shopping cart button on the top right to enter the Kindle Store.
-There, you’ll find a mix of free books marked with the Kindle Unlimited logo, or books for purchase.
-When you find one you’d like to buy—whether it’s one of the best thriller books, the scariest books or something a little tamer—click on it and you’ll be directed to a screen with the price, plus Audible format, a sample portion, a summary, customer reviews and related books.
+On the Kindle home screen, tap on the shopping cart button on the top right to enter the Kindle Store.
+There will be a mix of free books with the Kindle Unlimited logo, or books for purchase.
+Find one you’d like to buy—whether it’s one of the best thriller books, the scariest books or something a little tamer—click on it and you’ll be directed to a new page.
+You’ll see the price, plus Audible format, a sample portion, a summary, customer reviews and related books.

-You can’t purchase ebooks through your Amazon app, only through the Kindle Store that’s accessible via your Kindle device.
+You can’t purchase ebooks through the Amazon app, only through the Kindle Store that’s accessible via a Kindle device.